 It has already been mentioned that laser light is much more coherent than light coming from the sun or an incandescent bulb.
 Shining laser light on a mat surface, e.g. a piece of paper, it does not appear uniformly lighted but rather speckled.
-This is the same phenomenon as that mentioned in the beginning.
+This is the same phenomenon as that mentioned above.
 But while it is rarely noticed in sunlight, this speckle pattern is very conspicuous with laser light and sometimes annoying.
 Of course, with monochromatic light, no additional colours can occur.

 A sheet of white paper, partly covered by a transparent ruler (with millimeter-scale) in the light of a laser pointer, the light of which has been fanned out by a lens.

 The same grey coin as above, now in the light of a laser.
 The diameter of the coin is 21.2 mm.
 The glittering of the speckles cannot be reproduced in the images.

 The speckle pattern is constant in time, it changes when the observer moves (or the light source or the object is moved).
 It is remarkable that the speckles are seen sharply, regardless whether the eyes are focused to the surface or not.
 Looking at them through a magnifying glass, they don't increase in size, but in number.